Cinnamon Cinder: San Diego

-The most southern location of the chain was located at 7578 El Cajon Blvd., not far from San Diego State University.
+The most southern location of the chain was located at 7578 El Cajon Blvd., La Mesa CA not far from San Diego State University.

 Other locations

 In his autobiography It's in the Book, Bob!, Bob Eubanks states that there were also Cinnamon Cinder clubs in Fresno and San Bernardino.
 The Cinnamon Cinder in Houston was not connected to the California clubs but was named after them.